mdn/content/files/en-us/web/css/dashed-ident/index.md

 The syntax of `<dashed-ident>` is similar to CSS identifiers (such as property names), except that it is [case-sensitive](https://en.wikipedia.org/wiki/Case_sensitivity).
 It starts with two dashes, followed by the user-defined identifier.

-## Usage notes

-The double dash at the beginning make these easy to identify when reading through a CSS code block.
-They also will not clash with CSS-defined properties that will come in the future.
+The double dash at the beginning of the string makes them easily identifiable when reading through a CSS code block.

 ### CSS custom properties